 The body is supplied with roping points at both sides at the rear of the body.
 These should be used to tie off any Tarpaulins that envelope the body sides.
-Once fitted, the Tarpaulin should be restrained by high quality nylon rope, (minimum 12mm Diameter) specifically designed for Commercial Vehicle use.
+Once fitted, the Tarpaulin should be restrained by high quality nylon rope specifically designed for Commercial Vehicle use.